 Oh, yes.
 With Patterson.
 And Brown.
 And every other true thriller writer.

-During my redline revisions of DEUS EX MAGICKA and GODS IN THE MACHINE—a revision pass that occurs on paper in manuscript format—I found something interesting.
+During my redline revisions of The Great Wish for a Good Spice Tea—a revision pass that occurs on paper in manuscript format—I found something interesting.
 Every time I hit a scene break, the reader in me wanted it to jump to a new page.
 I wanted that whitespace, that choppy feeling.
 Something about it kept me going, because chapter headings feel important in a way that a simple scene break just doesn’t.

 And so the scene-as-chapter was born.